All Episodes

 Banks and lenders must be held accountable for ending the practices that got us into this crisis in the first place.

-That means all of us have to learn to live within our means again and not assume that housing prices are gonna go up 20, 30, 40 percent every year.
+That means all of us have to learn to live within our means again and not assume that housing prices are going to go up 20, 30, 40 percent every year.

 Those people applauding do not think he's talking about them or to them.

-We'll analyze this when we get back, but I gotta take a time out here.
+We'll analyze this when we get back, but I got to take a timeout here.

 Okay, let's go back now and listen to audio soundbite number 27 again, our final soundbite from the Obama fascist home bailout proposal.